OpenComputingLab/jupyterlite_in_moodle_vle/index.md

 This document describes how Jupyter notebooks can be delivered to students within the context of the OU VLE and without the need for an external server using `JupyterLite`.

-As well as resource reduction benefit, running Jupyter environments purely in the browser opens up the possibility of making interactive programming environments published via `learn7` available to students in secure enviroments.
+As well as providing a resource reduction benefit, running Jupyter environments purely in the browser opens up the possibility of making interactive programming environments published via `learn7` available to students in secure enviroments.

 ![Jupyter notebook embedded in VLE URL asset/resource page](images/example_embedded_notebook.png)